ValksGodotTools/Template/README.md

 ```

 ### Services
-> [!IMPORTANT]
+Using the static keyword in `GameServer.cs` for all attributes may initially seem convenient for accessing game server properties across different parts of the code.
+However, this approach poses significant challenges.
+When the server restarts or transitions between scenes, static properties retain their values, causing inconsistencies.

-> To grasp the significance of `Global.Services`, it's essential to understand the pitfalls of using the `static` keyword.
-Consider a scenario where you're developing a multiplayer game and you designate every attribute in `GameServer.cs` as static.
-Initially, everything operates smoothly, and you can conveniently access the game server's properties from various parts of your code.
-However, challenges arise when the server restarts or when the scene transitions, and the game server should no longer be active.
-In such cases, the static properties retain their previous values, leading to inconsistencies.
-You would need to meticulously monitor and reset each static property, which can be cumbersome and error-prone.
-This illustrates why the use of static properties should be approached with caution.
+Manually resetting each static property to address these issues is cumbersome and error-prone.
+This demonstrates the need for careful consideration when using static properties, as they can simplify initial development but complicate maintenance and scalability.

 In the `_Ready()` method of any node, you can register the node with `Global.Services` by using `Global.Services.Add(this)` (or `Global.Services.Add<Type>` if the script does not extend from Node).